-Standard Competence After finishing the course, the students are able to understand make paragraph in good organization Learning Goals Students are able to: 1.
-Understand how to write unity and coherence paragraph 2.
-Identify inappropriate sentences 3.
-Learn punctuation and capitalization 4.
-Develop appropriate supporting sentences in a oaragrap 5.
-Write paragraph
+Standard After finishing the course, the students are

+Competence able to understand make paragraph in

+good organization

+Learning Goals Students are able to:

+1. Understand how to write unity and

+coherence paragraph

+2. Identify inapropriate sentences

+3. Learn punctuation and capitalization

+4. Develop appropriate supporting

+sentences in a oaragrap

+5. Write paragraph

 Effective writing must have unity.
-A paragraph has unity when all the sentences support
+A paragraph has unity when all the sentences support one single idea.

-The paragraph must have one controlling idea in the topic sentence.
-Otherwise, the unity of the paragraph.

-- The supporting sentences must support, demonstrate, prove, or develop the main idea in the topic sentence.
-If they do not, they will be irrelevant or off topic and destroy the - The concluding sentence should restate the idea in the topic sentence to reinforce the main idea for the reader.
+- The paragraph must have one controlling idea in the topic sentence.
+Otherwise, the paragraph loses focus. - The supporting sentences must support, demonstrate, prove, or develop the main idea in the topic sentence.
+If they do not, they will be irrelevant or off topic and destroy the unity of the paragraph. - The concluding sentence should restate the idea in the topic sentence to reinforce the main idea for the reader.